sameerjain01/AWSCA002Notes/README.md

   - Cannot be assigned Security Group
   - Must always be created in a Public Subnet

     #### Monitoring
     The NAT Gateways has several monitoring on dashboard
     - Count of Packets out to destination
     - Count of Packets out to Source
     - Count of Packet drops
     - Count of Bytes out to destination
     - Count of Bytes out to Source
     - Count of Error port allocation
     - Count of Active Connections
     - Count of Connections Attempt
     - Count of Connections Established
     - Cound of Idle Timeouts

+## VPC Peering
+  - You cannot have overlapping CIDR blocks between two VPC that are being peered
+  - VPC Peering does not have transitive relationship
+  - Because VPC does not support transitive peering, the trasntive edge to edge computing is not allowed
+  - A placement group can span peered VPC
+  - You can only have a single Peering connection between two VPC
+  - There is limit of 50 active Peering and 25 pending peering connections within a VPC

 ## Misc
   - Ephemeral port range is between 1024 - 65535, (any application (usually browser) that is requesting response can use this port)